Skip to main content

 Key considerations for aged care in Australia

-As the aged care sector evolves, providers must stay competitive and flexible.
+As the aged care sector evolves, future demand will be shaped by how people engage with and access support.
 To keep up with these shifts, aged care providers should consider:

-• exploring growth opportunities through organic expansion and acquisitions
+• exploring growth opportunities through partnerships and acquisitions

-• making sure their current services align with evolving consumer preferences and needs.
+• aligning their current services with evolving consumer preferences and needs

 Lauren Ffrost